Max Hall (racing driver): 2022

 In 2022, Hall won the Citroen Saxo-based Junior Saloon Car title, winning ten races over the course of the 24 races, and scoring 18 podiums on his way to 584 points.

 2023

 Hall joined Excelr8 Motorsport for the final round of the 2023 Mini Challenge UK.
 He had a strong debut weekend in preparation for his first full season in 2024.

 2024

 After his successes in the Saloon Car Championship, Hall was confirmed to be continuing with Excelr8 Motorsport for the 2024 Vertu Mini Challenge UK.
 He had a very strong rookie year, securing six victories from the 19 races that were held on the support bill of the British Touring Car Championship.
 He finished second in the championship, only outscored by Dan Zelos.

 British Touring Car Championship

 2025

 In November 2024, Un-Limited Motorsport confirmed that Hall would be joining the team for the 2025 British Touring Car Championship.
-On the 4th July 2025, Hall announced he was leaving Un-Limited Motorsport with immediate effect.
+Partnered by Dexter Patterson and Nicolas Hamilton, Hall would only pace between the two.
+On 4 July 2025, Hall announced he was leaving Un-Limited Motorsport with immediate effect.